 However, the preparation for a cup of Matcha is an art, requires many skills and practice to perform it right.
 There are 2 popular ways to do that, which are Usucha (thin tea) and Koicha (thick tea).
 The natives will use a chasen – a bamboo whisk to whisk and create an even consistency.

 The health benefits of Matcha are another reason why the Japanese love this drink.
-They are a rich source of antioxidants that can promote heart, brain health.
+They are a rich source of antioxidants that can promote heart and brain health.
 It can also prevent cancer with a high amount of catechin.

 Location: The most famous Matcha production is in Uji (Kyoto) and Nishio (Aichi); however, they are widely consumed throughout Japan.